β‘ Lesson 18: Eevee Real-Time Rendering

 - Light probes are mandatory: Unlike Cycles, Eevee needs baked probes for indirect light and off-screen reflections

-- Material settings matter: Blend Mode and Eevee-specific checkboxes must be configured correctly
+- Material settings matter: Render Method and the EEVEE Next material toggles must be configured correctly

 - Quality scales with samples: More samples = cleaner result but slower (still way faster than Cycles)